rtrouton/create_macos_vm_install_dmg/README.md

-This script prepares OS X or macOS installer disk images for use with VMware Fusion and ESXi.
-It's adapted from the **prepare_iso** script created by Tim Sutton: [https://github.com/timsutton/osx-vm-templates/tree/master/prepare_iso](https://github.com/timsutton/osx-vm-templates/tree/master/prepare_iso)
+This script prepares macOS installer disk images for use with virtualization software like VMware Fusion or Parallels.

 **Pre-requisites**

 1. This script
-2. An installer from Apple's Mac App Store for one of the following versions of Mac OS X, OS X or macOS:
+2. An installer from Apple's Mac App Store for one of the following versions of macOS:

+* 10.12.x
+* 10.13.x
+* 10.14.x

+**Running the script**

+Run the `create_macos_vm_install_dmg.sh` script with two arguments: the path to an "Install macOS.app" and an output directory.

+Example usage:

+If you have a macOS Mojave 10.14.x installer available, run this command:

+`sudo /path/to/create_macos_vm_install_dmg.sh "/Applications/Install macOS Mojave.app" /path/to/output_directory`

+This should produce a disk image file at the specified output directory named something similar to  `macOS_[OS Version Number Here]_installer.dmg`.

+What the script does:

+1. Creates an empty read-write disk image file.

+2. Uses the macOS installer's `createinstallmedia` tool to erase the disk image, copy the installer files and set up the disk image to be bootable.

+3. If desired, a second disk image in `.iso` format can be generated.
+This should produce a disk image file at the specified output directory named something similar to  `macOS_[OS Version Number Here]_installer.iso`.

+Once you have the disk image file created, you can choose it as an install disk image in VMware Fusion or Parallels when creating macOS virtual machines.

+This script has been tested with the following OS installers from the Mac App Store:

+* macOS 10.12.6
+* macOS 10.13.6
+* macOS 10.14.3

+NOTES:

+An earlier script for preparing disk images for macOS virtual machines is available in the `previous_version` directory.
+This script supports building installers for the following versions of Mac OS X, OS X and macOS:

 * 10.7.x
 * 10.8.x